Overview of the Program

 - Research/program evaluation

 Additional coursework specific to school counseling includes foundations and contextual dimensions of school counseling, and consultation.
-A unique focus of the program is training future school counselors in advocacy skills to assist students and families in overcoming barriers or impediments to success in learning and development.
+A unique focus of the program is training future school counselors in social justice advocacy skills to assist students and families in overcoming barriers or impediments to success in learning and development.

 The clinical instruction component includes a Practicum of 100 hours of training in the Clinic for Individual and Family Counseling and an Internship of 600 hours conducted in a school setting.
 The clinical experience utilizes live observation, videotape and audiotape of student counseling.